‘It is what we leave as a legacy that is the measure of our existence’

 I know because she was my mum.
 My fabulous, wonderful, beautiful mum.

-I’m sitting here sadly wondering how she would have been at Eighty.
-My loss as raw today as it was when she left to jump puddles, barefoot into the afterlife without finishing her book…..
+I’m sitting here sadly wondering how she would have been at Eighty-three.
+My loss as raw today as it was when she left to jump puddles, barefoot into the afterlife without finishing her book….

-I remembered her vibrancy, her laughter, her joy at living and her legacy in me, my daughter and my granddaughters.
+I remembered her vibrancy, her laughter, her joy at living and her legacy in me, my daughter, my granddaughters and my baby grandson.
+I look into their eyes and I see her, their smiles have her warmth.
+She is still here.

-It was how she had lived not how she had died that became my abiding memory, and with it came a perfect picture of mum at Eighty.
+It was how she had lived not how she had died that became my abiding memory, and with it came a perfect picture of mum at Eighty-three.

 My love today and always,